 Politicians of every stripe love dishonest money.
 It’s the ultimate accountability dodge.
 It’s how you make promises to voters without even asking them to pay.

 One side will moan about American jobs being sent overseas, disproportionately impacting minorities and the lower class.
 They’ll blame it on greedy corporations.
 They won’t mention their party’s undying support of Fed money creation and limitless borrowing – the very foundation of massive and perpetual trade deficits.
 Don’t expect them to admit that a whole lot of the unbacked dollars they adore effectively filled the cargo holds of ships instead of U.S. manufactured goods.
 And then sailed abroad to be swapped for goods made elsewhere.

-The Republican Establishment, too, likes the option to bail out banks and the well connected without having to raise taxes or send real money for the purpose.
+The Republican Establishment, too, likes the option to bail out banks and the well-connected without having to raise taxes or send real money for the purpose.
 And, despite the rhetoric, they have yet to defeat a single bill hiking the debt ceiling.
-In fact, they are almost certain to quietly hike it again later this year when Obama and his Treasury Secretary come calling.
+They are almost certain to quietly hike it again later this year when Obama and his Treasury Secretary come calling.

 GOP fundraising letters won’t discuss the direct relationship between the dishonest money the party loves – the printing and borrowing – and the wasteful spending it purports to hate.
 The government’s myriad of free money programs will be blamed on those darned “Socialists” across the aisle instead.
 In reality, both parties are responsible.